mulesoft-labs/mule-module-shiro/README.md

 There are a couple critical items:

-* The Shiro realm \– Realms in Shiro map to databases/property files/etc where
-  your users are stored.
+* The Shiro realm: Realms in Shiro map to databases/property files/etc where your users are stored.
 Shiro contains out of the box support for JDBC, LDAP, and text files.
 I’ve created my users in the XML file (very handy for testing) using the TextDefinitionRealm.
 The userDefinitions proeprty contains a list of users with their password and role.
 The roleDefinitions property contains a list of roles and the permissions that they imply.
-* The Shiro SecurityManager \– this is what instantiates Shiro and holds all the realms with which Shrio can do authentication.
+* The Shiro SecurityManager: this is what instantiates Shiro and holds all the realms with which Shrio can do authentication.
-* The Mule security manager definition \– we’re simply telling Mule to use the Shiro SecurityManager here.
+* The Mule security manager definition: we’re simply telling Mule to use the Shiro SecurityManager here.
-* The Shiro bean post processor \– this inits/destroys all the Shiro beans properly.
+* The Shiro bean post processor: this inits/destroys all the Shiro beans properly.

 Next up, you can implement authentication or authorization using security